 What if I want you to work on my case and I’m in another state?

-DeShaw Trial Lawyers can make a decision about whether we would want to accept the case and associate with a lawyer in your state, or simply find you an excellent lawyer in your state.
+Dr. Aaron DeShaw Esq can make a decision about whether he would want to accept the case and associate with a lawyer in your state, or simply find you an excellent lawyer in your state.
 Dr. DeShaw is well connected with high quality lawyers nationally, and can provide the names of quality lawyers in many states if your case could be handled without our level of expertise.
 In the event our expertise would be helpful, and the loss is substantial, we can hire co-counsel in your state and work on the case together as long as this is acceptable in your state.